gnaumoskii/Huffman-and-LZW-Algorithms/README.md

 # Huffman-and-LZW-Algorithms
-In this project I wrote Huffman Coding and LZW compression algorithms in JavaScript.
+In this project I wrote Huffman Coding, Arithmetic Encoding and LZW compression algorithms in JavaScript.
 NOTE: The algorithms are only for encoding data.